dtn7/dtn7-gold/README.md

 described inside the provided example [`configuration.toml`][dtnd-configuration].

-#### REST-API / WebSocekt-API
+#### REST API / WebSocket API
-This is ongoing work.
-Will be finalized in version 0.6.0
+Different interfaces are provided to allow communication from external programs with `dtnd`.
+More precisely: a REST API and a WebSocket API.

+The simpler REST API allows a client to register itself with an address, receive bundles and create / dispatch new ones.
+This is made by POSTing JSON objects to `dtnd`'s RESTful HTTP server.
+The endpoints and structure of the JSON objects are described in the [documentation][godoc] for the `github.com/dtn7/dtn7-go/agent.RestAgent` type.

+However, a bidirectional communication is possible via the WebSocket API.
+This API sends CBOR-encoded messages.
+The details can be found in the `ws_agent`-files of the `agent` package.
+But one can also simply use it with the `github.com/dtn7/dtn7-go/agent.WebSocketAgentConnector`, which implements a client.

 ### dtn-tool
-This is ongoing work.
-Will be finalized in version 0.6.0
+A ready-to-use program that utilizes the WebSocket API mentioned above is `dtn-tool`, a _swiss army knife_ for bundles.

+It allows the simple creation of new bundles, written to a file or the stdout.
+Furthermore, one can print out bundles as a human / script readable JSON object.
+To exchange bundles, `dtn-tool` might _watch_ a directory and send all new bundle files to the corresponding `dtnd` instance.
+In the same way, incoming bundles from `dtnd` are stored in this directory.

 ```
 Usage of ./dtn-tool create|show|exchange:

-./dtn-tool create sender receiver -|filename -|bundle-name
+./dtn-tool create sender receiver -|filename [-|filename]
   Creates a new Bundle, addressed from sender to receiver with the stdin (-)
   or the given file (filename) as payload.
+If no further specified, the
+  Bundle is stored locally named after the hex representation of its ID.
-This Bundle will be written to the
-  stdout (-) or saved as bundle-name.
+  Otherwise, the Bundle can be written to the stdout (-) or saved
+  according to a freely selectable filename.

 ./dtn-tool show -|filename
   Prints a JSON version of a Bundle, read from stdin (-) or filename.